RDF-Molecules/FuhSen-reactive/README.md

 An instance of the workbench must be available with the configuration files containing the transformation rules.
 The configuration files for the RDF transformation and all the resources needed to set up an instance of the Silk Workbench are provided in the project [Data Integration Workspace](https://github.com/LiDaKrA/data-integration-workspace).
-Fuhsen collects data from social networks and other data sources.
+MINTE collects data from social networks and other Web sources.
 Some of these require a key to use their API that is stored in conf/application.conf.
-The key must be provided before starting Fuhsen.
+The key must be provided before starting MINTE.

 #### IDE support
 The quick and easy way to start compiling, running and coding FuhSen is to use "activator ui".
 However, you can also set up your favorits Java IDE (Eclipse or IntellJ Idea). https://www.playframework.com/documentation/2.4.x/IDE

 ### Install and Build
-Fuhsen can be installed from the source code on Github or from the Docker image in the [Lidakra repository](https://hub.docker.com/r/lidakra/)
+MINTE can be installed from the source code on Github or from the Docker image in the [Lidakra repository](https://hub.docker.com/r/lidakra/)

 ### Install and build from the source code
 To obtain the latest version of the project please clone the github repository